datasig-ac-uk/RoughPy/roughpy_compute/README.md

 $\vec x = \gamma(t) - \gamma(s)$ into the Lie algebra and then map these into the tensor algebra via the lie-to-tensor linear map.
 This extra steps is instructive.
 Suppose instead that instead we have a genuine rough path, where the iterated integrals cannot be computed directly (with sufficient accuracy) from the plain increments; for instance, Brownian motion.
-To propery compute the signature here we would actually need not only the "increment" data, but also some higher order data (for Brownian motion, the Levy areas) to compute the signature properly.
+To properly compute the signature here we would actually need not only the "increment" data, but also some higher order data (for Brownian motion, the Levy areas) to compute the signature properly.
 These higher-order terms live naturally inside the Lie algebra.
 The process of computing the signature is then exactly the same: embed into the tensor algebra using lie-to-tensor and exponentiate.